Professional Policing BA (Hons)

 Road Policing Law (20 Credits)

-Module code: CJS2008Status: CompulsoryThis module introduces students to the legislation and police practices relating to roads policing.
-In particular the Road Traffic Act 1988.
-The knowledge gained in this module compliments the requirements of the placement for those students enrolled on CJS2010/P who will be working with Northamptonshire Police.
+Module code: CJS2008Status: CompulsoryThis module introduces students to the legislation and police practices relating to roads policing in particular the Road Traffic Act 1988.
+The knowledge gained in this module meets the requirements of the College of Policing?s National Police Curriculum particularly the module entitled `Policing the Roads?.

 Academic Development (20 Credits)